 Diamonds simply are beautiful.

-Clear, sparkly and filled with light, their brilliance is unmatched among other gems.
+Clear, sparkly, and filled with light, their brilliance is unmatched among other gems.
 Diamond forms under high temperature and pressure conditions that exist only about 100 miles beneath the earth’s surface.
 Diamond’s carbon atoms are bonded in essentially the same way in all directions.
-Another mineral, graphite, also contains only carbon, but its formation process and crystal structure are very different.
+Another mineral, graphite, also contains only carbon, but its formation process and crystal structure are quite different.
 Graphite is so soft that you can write with it, while diamond is so hard that you can only scratch it with another diamond.
 Diamonds are the hardest known natural material on the Mohs scale, which is a 10, they are also not very chemically reactive.